HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 Please note that the ‘Merge to HDR’ command, discussed in this tutorial, is only available in Photoshop version CS2 and above.

-Annual subscribers and lifetime members can obtain a 15% discount coupon code which can be used to purchase Photomatix Pro.
+Annual subscribers can obtain a 15% discount coupon code which can be used to purchase Photomatix Pro.

 In this tutorial we will discuss a variety of masking techniques including: creating complex and compound masks; repairing images with less than ideal masks; and how to add a vignette using a feathered mask.